Brilliance V3

-The Brilliance V3 is a subcompact crossover SUV produced by Brilliance Auto under the Zhonghua brand.
+The Brilliance V3 is a subcompact SUV produced by Brilliance Auto under the Zhonghua brand.
 The V3 crossover shares the same platform with the Brilliance H220, and It debuted on the 2015 Shanghai Auto Show and was launched in the Chinese market in May 2015 and has been the best-selling Brilliance ever since.
 Prices starts from 67,500 yuan to 117,700 yuan.